 Condo fees should never be spent in an arbitrary manner.
 Expenditures should be based on an approved budget provided to owners after consultations, review and finalization.
 Discretionary spending not in the budget is a lack of financial responsibility in managing funds for the community.
 This is owner money that should be used in a more responsible manner.

 Budgets are a declaration of spending intentions and priorities.
 They are based on prior years’ expenses, advice from management and consultants, and reflect community priorities.
-They are a statement on what spending should take place during the upcoming fiscal hear.
+They are a statement on what spending should take place during the upcoming fiscal year.
 If employee bonuses or social events are important they should be included in the budget.

 Adhering to an approved budget, to the greatest extent possible, is expected of directors and management.
 This is the fiscally responsible approach expected by condo owners.